KaneCheshire/Communicator/README.md

 ### `Context`

 A `Context` is a very lightweight object.
-A `Context` can be send and received by either device, and the system stores the last sent/received `Context` that you can query at any time.
+A `Context` can be sent and received by either device, and the system stores the last sent/received `Context` that you can query at any time.
 This makes it ideal for syncing lightweight things like preferences between devices.

 A `Context` has no identifier, and simply takes a JSON dictionary as content.
 Like a `Message`, this content must be primitive types like `String`, `Int`, `Data` etc, and must not be too large or the system will reject it: